Sapienza-University-Rome/ADM/2023/Homework_4/README.md

 He soon discovered that every of the $N$ exams he has to take is assigned a mark $p$.
 Once he has chosen an exam, his score becomes equal to the mark $p$, and at the same time, the scoring system changes:
 + If he takes an "easy" exam (the score of the exam being less than his score), every other exam's mark is increased by the quantity $S - p$.
 + If he takes a "hard" exam (the score of the exam is greater than his score), every other exam's mark is decreased by the quantity $p - S$.

+*Just a little constraint in this weird procedure: the exam score can't be negative, so if in any update a mark goes below zero it must be collapsed to zero.*

 So, for example, consider $S=8$ as the initial personal score.
 Federico must decide which exam he wants to take, being $[5,7,1]$ the marks list.
 If he takes the first one, being $5 < 8$ and $8 - 5 = 3$, the remaining list now becomes $[10,4]$, and his score is updated as $S = 5$.

 In this chaotic university where the only real exam seems to be choosing the best way to take exams, you are the poor student advisor who is facing a long queue of confused people who need some help.
 Federico is next in line,  and he comes up in turn with an inescapable question: he wants to know which is the highest score possible he could get.